 Secured Transactions

 Secured transactions in the United States are an important part of the law and economy of the country.
 By allowing lenders to take a security interest in a debtor’s asset, secured transactions provide lenders with greater confidence that they will be repaid.
 This increased assurance, in turn, allows lenders to lend capital to businesses at interest rates that are lower than the rates those businesses would otherwise be able to obtain.
-In short, secured transactions help to lower the cost of capital, and so encourage the growth of the economy.
+In short, secured transactions help to lower the cost of capital and thus encourage economic growth.
+In law, secured transactions are an integral part of the Uniform Commercial Code (UCC).
+Article 9 of that Code governs secured transactions in all fifty American states.
+The provisions of Article 9 supply a predictable way of creating and enforcing security interests in movable property and fixtures.
+Because of the importance of secured transactions, many lawyers are highly familiar with the provisions of Article 9.
+Security interests are particularly valuable in bankruptcy because creditors with security interests in a bankrupt debtor’s estate have priority, meaning they will get paid before creditors who lack such interests (“unsecured” creditors).

 Partner with an Attorney Who Knows Business Law